nolanschan/nolanschan.github.io/projects/speakerrec/index.markdown

 This is different from speech recognition, which identifies the words spoken, regardless of speaker.

-Speaker recognition can be text-dependent (system can only recognize the speaker when using specific command/trained words) or text-independent (system can recognize recognize the speaker using any words).
+Speaker recognition can be text-dependent (system can only recognize the speaker when using specific command/trained words) or text-independent (system can recognize the speaker using any words).
 For example, smart home assistants are text-indepdent — after they learn the user's voice from a (relatively) small amount of voice data, they're able to recognize the user, regardless of what they're saying.

 Speaker recognition systems can also be extended to perform speaker verification/authentication.
 By combining with speech recognition such that the system learns the users' names, such a system can determine whether the speaker is who they say they are.